heratyian/software-development-lessons/dpi-01/dpi-01.md

 # Welcome 😁
 * Thank you embarking on this journey with us.
 * Please find and open the link to this slide deck in Canvas
-* Throughout the quarter, I'll be using a service called PollEverywhere to embed polls and activities in the slides.
 * Please visit this URL now: [https://pollev.com/ianheraty201](https://pollev.com/ianheraty201)
 * If you already have an account, sign in.
 Otherwise it may ask you to sign up, or it may just ask you for a name.
 Please use something that matches your name in Canvas so we can give you credit.
 By "Credit", we just mean participation; **there are no wrong answers for the PollEv exercises**.
 * You should see a survey about your prior programming experience (you might need to refresh the page).
 Please fill out the survey.
 (We may run into the response limit for this first poll; don't worry, if so.
 You'll be able to participate in the later polls.)